 Our Center offers a learning readiness program in a self-paced setting for two through four year old children.
 Our children learn all they need in order to become successful students in kindergarten and beyond.
 The integrated curriculum includes:

 Language and Literacy – a variety of children’s literature to promote a love of reading.
 Our daily activities develop reading and writing skills and introduce important literacy concepts.
 The children are introduced to letters as well as phonics and sight word recognition.

 Math Skills – an introduction to the world of numbers, including sorting, grouping, counting, and number recognition, as well as foundation in geometric figures.

-Social/Emotional Skills — activities that encourage your child to talk, listen, share, take turns, cooperate, and develop good manners as he/she interacts with friends.
+Social/Emotional Skills – activities that encourage your child to talk, listen, share, take turns, cooperate, and develop good manners as he/she interacts with friends.
 The children learn the value of giving and receiving feedback, of forgiving, and are given opportunities to develop strong communication skills.
 Positive reinforcement helps children realize the importance of being a team player and refines skills needed to flourish in a social environment.
-United with an attitude of faith the children learn that each person is special because God made them and this encourages them see the need to respect themselves and others.
+United with an attitude of faith the children learn that each person is special because God made them and this encourages them to see the need to respect themselves and others.

 Creativity and Imagination – dramatic play, music and art activities give every child the opportunity to showcase their abundant creativity.
 We encourage all children to express their ideas in order to help build confidence, independence and imagination.

 Physical Development – lessons that help the children develop large motor skills-running, jumping, throwing and kicking-and practice fine motor skills, such as writing, drawing, cutting and other activities.